caocmai/Get-News-App/README.md

 # get-news-app

 ## Description
-This app retrieves and display news headlines from the [News API](https://newsapi.org/).
-Users are able search for the latest headlines and they are also able to view the current top headlines from a list of news sources.
+This app retrieves and displays the lastest headlines from the [News API](https://newsapi.org/) based on specified category.
+In addition, users are able search for desired articles within the News API.
+They also have the option to view the current top headlines from a list of news sources.

 ### Features
 * Home Screen - get news by category or search for news